 4. After you finish filling the soil, the last step is to give it a nice, long drink to your plant.
 Water will help the soil settle into place and it will relieve your stressed plant.

-Signs your plant is unhappy in their new home-How to Repot Your Houseplants
+Signs your plant is unhappy in its new home-How to Repot Your Houseplants

 Sometimes, repotting can be tricky—it does not always work out the way we hope.
 After repotting you may find that leaves are falling off, that they’re wilting, or that they are turning yellow.
 This is a common reaction to repotting since the process is extremely shocking to a plant.
 Don’t be nervous, this happens—plants will recover over time.
 If you didn’t break or destroy the root system the plants will recover.